 - SchemaType XMLBeans provides a full XML Schema object model that you can use to reflect on the underlying schema meta information.
 For example, you might want to generate a sample XML instance for an XML schema or perhaps find the enumerations for an element so that you can display them.

 All of this was built with performance in mind.
 Informal benchmarks and user feedback indicate that XMLBeans is extremely fast.

 XMLBeans was submitted to the Apache Incubator and Apache XML projects by BEA Systems in September 2003.
 Thanks to the support and guidance of Steven Noels (project sponsor) and Ted Leung (project mentor), XMLBeans successfully graduated from incubation in June 2004 to become a top level project and part of the Apache XML federation.
 XMLBeans was originally created because of the need seen by developers, in particular David Bau (David's about me post), need for a more XML centric Java binding model that nothing on the market offered.
 XMLBeans 1.0 has been successfully used as an underlying technology for several products as well as by a growing number of large users including some of the largest companies in the world.

 The future of XMLBeans is exciting and you are invited to contribute.
 XMLBeans Version 1 is a great, stable technology that will continue to improve going forward.
 Its emphasis on full support for XML Schema and the XML Infoset along with it's performance charactaristics make it a great choice for in-memory XML-Java programming.

-A lot of work has been put into XMLBeans 2.0, which was released on 06-30-2005 (see the news page).
+A lot of work has been put into XMLBeans 2.0, which was released on 06-30-2005 (see the history page).
 XMLBeans is actively looking for contributors and committers so, if you are interested, please join in.